MarioNaise/lox-interpreter/README.md

 - `lox parse <filename>`: Prints the parsed AST (kinda improvised).
 - `lox evaluate <filename>`: Evaluates a single expression from a file (semicolon optional).
+- `lox lint <filename>`: Lints the file and prints errors in JSON format.
 - `lox run <filename>` or `lox <filename>`: Runs the file.
 - `lox`: Starts an interactive REPL session.
   - Interprets statements and expressions.